ucrcsedept/galah-interact-python/docs/index.rst

 Galah Interact
 ==========================================

 This is the main documentation for the Galah Interact project.
-For general information on the project, check out the
+The contents of this site are automatically generated via `Sphinx <http://sphinx-doc.org/>`_ based on the Python docstrings throughout the code and the reStructuredText documents in the
-`project page on GitHub <https://www.github.com/galah-group/galah-interact-python>`_.
+`docs/ directory <https://github.com/galah-group/galah-interact-python/tree/master/docs>`_

-The contents of this site are automatically generated via `Sphinx <http://sphinx-doc.org/>`_ based on the Python docstrings throughout the code and the reStructuredText documents in the `docs/ directory <https://github.com/galah-group/galah-interact-python/tree/master/docs>`_ of the git repository.
+of the git repository.
 If you find an error in the documentation, please report it in the bug tracker `here <https://www.github.com/galah-group/galah/issues>`__